 Benchmark Proof Share evidence along the way the change is working.
 Proof beats promises every time.

 Message & Compensation Match It is one thing to say this is important, it’s another to back it up with employee compensation.
 Nothing undercuts change more than a failure to put your money where your mouth is.

 The Risk of No Change

 For those who feel the status quo serves their interests, understand the risks in not changing.
 Just 61 companies in the Fortune 500 in 2014 were on the list in 1955, nearly 90% are no longer there.
 Kodak had about 62,000 employees in the Rochester area in 1982.
 It filed for bankruptcy in 2012 with just over 2,000 employees there.
 Though it invented digital photography back in 1976, it got shelved because Kodak film was the standard.
-As one writer put it, Kodak’s unraveling was “not because the company didn’t have the technology to compete in the new era, but because it lacked the vision to use it.”
+So even though Kodak had the technology to compete, its lack of vision led to its decline.